On diagonal actions of branch groups and the corresponding characters: Preliminaries.

-Let $(X,\Sigma,\mu)$ be a Lebesgue space (see \cite{Rokh} or \cite{Glas03} for definition and properties of a Lebesgue space).
-Neglecting a subset of measure $0$ without loss of generality we will assume that $(X,\Sigma,\mu)$ is isomorphic to an interval with Lebesgue measure, a finite or countable set of atoms, or a disjoint union of both.
+Let $(X,\Sigma,\mu)$ be a Lebesgue space (see \cite{Rokh} or \cite{Glas03} for the definition and properties of a Lebesgue space).
+Neglecting subsets of measure $0$ without loss of generality we will assume that $(X,\Sigma,\mu)$ is isomorphic to an interval with the Lebesgue measure, a finite or countable set of atoms, or a disjoint union of both.
 A countable collection $\mathcal{F}$ of measurable subsets of $X$ \emph{separates} points of $X$ if for all $x\neq y\in X$ there exists $A\in \mathcal{F}$ such that $x\in A, y\notin A$ or $y\in A, x\notin A$.
-By definition, sigma-algebra generated by a collection of measurable sets $\mathcal{F}$ and by measure $\mu$ consists of all measurable sets $B\subset X$ for which there exists a set $A$ in the Borel sigma-algebra generated by $\mathcal{F}$ such that $\mu(B\Delta A)=0$ (see \cite{Rokh}).
+By definition, the sigma-algebra generated by a collection of measurable sets $\mathcal{F}$ and by the measure $\mu$ consists of all measurable sets $B\subset X$ for which there exists a set $A$ in the Borel sigma-algebra generated by $\mathcal{F}$ such that $\mu(B\Delta A)=0$ (see \cite{Rokh}).
 There is a countable collection $\mathcal{F}$ of measurable subsets of $X$ separating points of $X$.
-By Theorem on Bases (see \cite{Rokh}, p.
+By the theorem on bases (see \cite{Rokh}, p.
 22), $\mathcal{F}$ is a basis, that is in addition to separability, it generates $\Sigma$.